crainiac/chthonic/README.md

 ## Package Development.
 * Enter the environment with `vagrant ssh`.
 * A [venv](https://docs.python.org/3/library/venv.html) for your package will be automatically loaded.
 (For illustrative purposes, I've created the dummy package `chthonic`.
 To package your project correctly, just replace `chthonic` in `setup.py` and the corresponding subfolder name with `<your-package-name>`.
-You can also replace `chthonic` with `<your-package-name>` in the Vagrantfile, if you want, but packaging will work just as well either way.)
+You can also replace `chthonic` with `<your-package-name>` in the Vagrantfile, if you want, but packaging will work just as well either way. `sh replace_chthonic.sh <your-package-name>` does all of this for you.)
 * Add project files in the appropriate directory (in this example, .py files in the `chthonic` subfolder will be packaged).

 ## Packaging for PyPI